Interference in Phased Array and Conservation of Energy

 Problem description of an apparent paradox

-First, let us formally present the apparent paradox depicted in the figure.
-Assume case 1: where we have a sinusoidal signal and the power of the signal is obtained by using the formula given below, which is most commonly utilized in signal theory books as
+Let’s formally present the paradox shown in the figure.
+Imagine case 1: we have a sinusoidal signal $x_1(t) = A\sin(2\pi f_c t)$, and its power is calculated using the formula commonly found in signal theory books:

 Short Answer:

-- If the model in context is a phased array, then the received power is always less than radiated power.
+- In a phased array, the received power is always less than the radiated power.

-- If the model in context is the intersection of two EM waves traveling exactly in opposite directions, even then the energy is conserved because whenever electric energy is doubled the magnetic energy is zero and vice-versa.
-The total energy in the wave is the sum of electric and magnetic field energy.
-Thus, energy is conserved.
+- For two EM waves traveling in opposite directions, energy is conserved because when electric energy doubles, magnetic energy drops to zero, and vice versa.
+The total energy, being the sum of electric and magnetic field energies, remains constant.

-Mathematical justification for the above statements follows next.
+The mathematical justification for these points follows next.

 Equivalent circuit for the above phenomenon